VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Paris,France

 Emmanuel calls this installation an amateur endeavor.
 Looks professional to me.
-The hi-end components include a Paramount German equatorial mount, a 16" RCOS Ritchey scope, a VSI Sidewinder and SBIG STL11000 CCD camera.
+The hi-end components include a Paramount German equatorial mount, a 16" RCOS Ritchey scope, a VSI Sidewinder optical manifold and SBIG STL11000 CCD camera.
 Just for the record, Mr. Schalit noted that this is not him in the picture below.
 It is his friend, Thierry.
 However, Mr. Schalit did have this to day about the Sidewinder.
 "The Van Slyke Sidewinder (signed by Paul) is an incredible device allowing you to do both off axis guiding (note the SBIG remote guide head in black, above left) and visual work without any change in your imaging train."
 You can see a slide show about the installation of this equipment and more at his web site.

 A 36" f/4.8 Robotic Newtonian